aerospike/act/README.md

 the database concurrently while modeling the Aerospike Database server's I/O pattern as closely as practical.

+The purpose of this evaluation is:

+1. Determine if an SSD will stand up to the demands of a high-speed real-time database
+2. Evaluate the upper limits of an SSD's capabilities to understand how high a volume of usage you can expect from a drive

 Not all SSDs can handle the high volume of transactions required by high performance real-time databases like Aerospike Database.
 Many SSDs are rated for 100K+ reads/writes per second, but in production the actual load they